growi-dev/blog_content/_drafts/The-Slow-Learner.md

 While it took me only one paragraph to give the highlights of my programming experience, for the most part it felt like years in hell.
 Don't get me wrong, I love to code.
 I love reading code.
 I love to see how it all fits together.
 Getting there tho, that's a different story.

 ## Missing Skills
 I'm not a feature complete software engineer.
 I'm not a feature complete human being.
-I have many shortcommings and some of them impacted my carrer quite a bit.
+I have many shortcomings and some of them impacted my carrer quite a bit.

 memorize stuff